 The name truly says it all with this Lilac, it is sensational.
 Syringa vulgaris 'Sensation' produces masses of highly fragrant, dark-purple flowers with a distinctive, unusual and striking white margin to each flower.
 The eye-catching flowers appear in May-June and are attractive to all sorts of wildlife, such as bees and butterflies.

 Syringa vulgaris 'Sensation', commonly known as the Lilac Sensation tree, has pretty mid to dark green, heart shaped foliage that makes an attractive foil for the flowers.
-Lilac Sensation will grow into a large bush, reaching around 4 x 4 metres in 20 years.
+Lilac Sensation will grow into a large bush, reaching around 3.5 metres height and spread in 20 years.
 Tolerant of alkaline soils, it likes well-drained soil with a sunny aspect.

 Lilac Sensation is a striking bush for both large and small gardens alike and adds a wonderful sensory experience.
 Click here to go to all Lilac trees and bushes.